wdmg/yii2-forms/README.md

 # Status and version [in progress development]
+* v.1.0.4 - Bugfix, routing and refactoring
 * v.1.0.3 - Update Yii2 version
-* v.1.0.2 - Added views, module name and description, translations.
-Routing fix.